Super Sales

 day 2 - Tokyo

-After an early breakfast, enjoy a guided city tour of Tokyo, a diverse collection of everchanging neighbourhoods, where futuristic modern districts peacefully coexist with quiet, warm neighbourhoods from the past.
+Today enjoy a guided city tour of Tokyo, a diverse collection of everchanging neighbourhoods, where futuristic modern districts peacefully coexist with quiet, warm neighbourhoods from the past.
 Your first stop will be at Zojoji Temple, standing next to Tokyo tower, it gives you a perfect backdrop for your photograph, a perfect representation of modern meeting the past.
 Apart from its impressive gateway dating back to 17th century, pay attention to hundred of Jizos traditional stone deities dressed in hats and robes and believe to protect and guide travellers, provide strength to weak and in danger.
-Next stop will be Shibuya, believed to be the most crowded junction of the world.
-Visit Meiji Shrine, dedicated to deified spirits of Emperor Meiji and his wife.
-Continue to the elegant street of Omotesando and visit the majestic Imperial Palace and it Gardens.
+Next stop will be the Shibuya Crossing, believed to be the most crowded junction in the world.
+Then visit Meiji Shrine, dedicated to deified spirits of Emperor Meiji and his wife.
+Continue to the elegant street, Omotesando and see the majestic Imperial Palace and it Gardens.
 Stop to visit the famous Nijubashi Bridge.
-Pass through the district of Akihabara, the “electric town” with icons from the popular Japanese Manga and Anime culture and then see Kokugikan, the Sumo stadium, home of this Japanese sport.
-We’ll conclude our tour in Asakusa, visiting the historic Sensoji Temple and the famous Nakamise Street.
+Pass through the district of Akihabara, the “electric city” known as the centre of Japanese Manga and Anime culture.
+We will then head to Tokyo Skytree, Tokyo's tallest structure where you will be able to enjoy fantastic panoramic views of Tokyo.
+We’ll conclude the tour in Asakusa, visiting the historic Sensoji Temple and the famous Nakamise Street.
 Lunch will be included at a local restaurant.
 Afterward, we’ll return to the hotel.
-At 6:30 p.m., we’ll meet our guide in the hotel lobby and take the metro (tickets included) to the lively Shinjuku district.
-Here, we’ll enjoy a stroll through its bustling streets, renowned for their vibrant nightlife, as we head to a local restaurant for dinner (included).
-Afterward, we’ll return to the hotel by metro, accompanied by our guide.
+This evening meet the tour guide and take the metro (tickets included) to the lively Shinjuku District.
+Here, we’ll enjoy a stroll through its bustling streets, renowned for their vibrant nightlife, as we head to a local restaurant for dinner.
+Afterward, we’ll return to the hotel by metro, accompanied by the tour guide.

 day 3 - Tokyo - Kyoto